MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ## Introduction

 The [Web Audio API](https://webaudio.github.io/web-audio-api/) is widely used to add advanced audio capabilities to web applications, like web-based games and music applications.
 One of the API's features is the [AudioContext interface](https://webaudio.github.io/web-audio-api/#AudioContext), which represents an audio graph.
 An `AudioContext` can find itself in one of three states: [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended), [`"running"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-running), or [`"closed"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-closed).
 Once an `AudioContext` is in the `"running"` state, it can only pause media playback by transitioning to the `"suspended"` state when, and only when, user code calls [`suspend()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspend) on this `AudioContext`.
-However, there are situations where we might want to let the User Agent (UA) decide when to interrupt playback - e.g., the proposed [`"media-playback-while-not-visible"`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) permission policy and the proposed [Audio Session API](https://w3c.github.io/audio-session/); or during a phone call, where the calling application will need exclusive access to the audio hardware.
+However, there are situations where we might want to let the User Agent (UA) decide when to interrupt playback - e.g., the proposed [`"media-playback-while-not-visible"`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) permission policy, the proposed [Audio Session API](https://w3c.github.io/audio-session/), or during a phone call where the calling application will need exclusive access to the audio hardware.
 To support these scenarios, we propose adding a new `"interrupted"` state to the [`AudioContextState`](https://webaudio.github.io/web-audio-api/#enumdef-audiocontextstate) enum.

 ## Goals

-The main goal of this proposal is to allow the UA to be able to interrupt `AudioContext` playback when needed, given that there are a couple of user scenarios - e.g., incoming phone calls - and proposed web API's that could make good use of this functionality.
+The main goal of this proposal is to allow the UA to be able to interrupt `AudioContext` playback when needed, given that there are a couple of user scenarios - e.g., incoming phone calls, screen lock, etc - and proposed web API's that could make good use of this functionality.

 ### "media-playback-while-not-visible" permission policy